prathyush90/TensorFlowAndroidSample/README.md

 $ unzip /tmp/inception5h.zip -d tensorflow/examples/android/assets/

-Add the files to asset folder before continuing because the model is trained on ndk and path has to be mentioned.
+Add the files to asset folder before continuing because the model is trained on ndk and asset file path is mentioned in TensorFlowImageListener.java class